Schoology Announces Winners of Its Digital Citizenship Challenge

 The Winner of Schoology’s Digital Citizenship Challenge

 The winner’s of the 2018 challenge was elementary teacher, Stephen Rao, who works for the Howell Township Public Schools in Monmouth County, New Jersey.
 Notably, Rao was chosen from over 1,000 entrance.
 In a press release issued by Schoology, Rao’s winning project was described as one designed to first ensure that “students understand responsibilities to themselves, their family and friends, and lastly their community” and then to help students appreciate the responsibilities of being a good digital citizen.
-Among other things, Rao’s units cover issues such as identity theft, email phishing, and proper search engine use.
+Among other things, Rao’s units cover issues such as identity theft and phishing.
 His award-winning lesson plan on digital citizenship is available on the Schoology website.

 As Rao said at the time of the award’s announcement, “While topics such as identity theft and email phishing may seem too advanced for third graders, the reality is these are issues they will be dealing with for the rest of their lives.
 By teaching students life skills around digital citizenship at an early age, my goal is for students to engage in the use of technology both effectively and responsibly in order for it to become second nature to them by the time they reach their teenage years.
 He also emphasizes, “I would like to see educators from across the country use the digital lesson plans which I developed as a springboard to jump start conversations and raise awareness around the importance of digital citizenship education for students across all grade levels.”
 Notably, as part of Rao’s prize, he will receive an all-expenses paid trip to Schoology NEXT, which is the the company’s annual user conference.
 This year Schoology NEXT will be held in San Diego from July 15-18.